More Info:

 gcloud beta bigtable clusters update <cluster-id> --location <location> --encryption-type=customer-managed --kms-key-name=<key-resource-id>

-with the resource ID of the key obtained in step 6. -
+Replace <cluster-id> with the ID of the Bigtable cluster and <key-resource-id> with the resource ID of the key obtained in step 6.

 gcloud beta bigtable clusters describe <cluster-id> --location <location> --format="value(encryptionConfig.kmsKeyName)"